Osama bin Laden's compound in Abbottabad: Architecture

-In the urban setting, the architecture of the bin Laden hideout was called by an architect as "surprisingly permanent – and surprisingly urban" and "sure to join Saddam Hussein's last known address among the most notorious examples of hideout architecture in recent memory".
-The compound was fortified with many safeguard features intended to confuse would-be invaders, and U.S. officials described the compound as "extraordinarily unique".
+In the urban setting, the architecture of the bin Laden hideout was described by an architect as "surprisingly permanent – and surprisingly urban" and "sure to join Saddam Hussein's last known address among the most notorious examples of hideout architecture in recent memory".
+The compound was fortified with many safeguard features intended to confuse would-be invaders, and US officials described the compound as "extraordinarily unique".
 Associated Press identified the owner as Abu Ahmed al-Kuwaiti, who purchased the vacant land for the complex in 2004 and four adjoining lots between 2004 and 2005 for the equivalent of US$48,000.

 Constructed between 2003 and 2005, the three-story structure was located on a dirt road 4 km northeast of the city centre of Abbottābad.
 The local architect for the project said it was only built and planned for a two-story structure and that the third floor (where bin Laden lived) was built afterwards in an illegal construction.
-While the compound was assessed by U.S. officials at a value of US$1 million, local real estate agents assess the property value at US$250,000.
+While the compound was assessed by US officials at a value of US$1 million, local real estate agents assess the property value at US$250,000.
 Intelligence reports indicated that bin Laden may have moved into the complex on 6 January 2006.

 On a plot of land much larger than those of nearby houses, it was surrounded by 5.5 m concrete walls topped with barbed wire.
 Apart from its size, it did not stand out from others in the neighborhood and it was difficult to see from a distance.
 The compound walls were higher than usual in the neighbourhood, although nearly all houses in Bilal Town have barbed wire.
 There were no phones or Internet wires running into the compound.
 Security cameras were found, and aerial photographs showed several satellite dishes.
 There were two security gates and the third-floor balcony had a 2 m privacy wall.
 The compound measured 3500 m2 in size, and had relatively few windows.

 The compound was known as Waziristan Haveli (وزیرستان حویلی) by the local residents.
 The compound's casual name referred to Waziristan, a region in Pakistan, and a haveli, which means "mansion".
 It was owned by a transporter from Waziristan; bin Laden previously spent time in the Waziristan area of Pakistan.